- Great all-rounder

 Traction is just amazing

-Judging by the reviews it has garnered, one of the best parts of this PUMA running shoe is the outsole, which is excellent in any condition, even on some easy trails.
+One of the best parts of this PUMA running shoe is the outsole, which is excellent in any condition, even on some easy trails.
 The PUMAGRIP has once again stood up to its reputation.

-Measured with a caliper, the outsole turned out to be 3.7 mm, just slightly thicker than the average (3.5 mm).
+Measured with a calliper, the outsole turned out to be 3.7 mm, just slightly thicker than the average (3.5 mm).

 Cushioned, but not too tall

 The Deviate Nitro 2 has a forefoot stack height of 26.1 mm, and a heel stack height of 31.7 mm.
-The average has been increasing in recent years and sits now around 33.2 mm, with many shoes going as high as 40 mm and even more than that.
+The average stack has been increasing in recent years and sits now around 33.5 mm, with many shoes going as high as 40 mm and even more than that.

 Disclaimer: Our stack measurements are always taken with the insole included.

-When we measured the insole, the caliper reported a figure of 4.4. mm, only 2.3% thinner than the average for road running shoes.
+When we measured the insole, the calliper reported a figure of 4.4. mm, same as the average.

 One shoe for every day out